michael-ortiz/terraform-aws-s3-audio-pii-guardian/README.md

 This project allows you to provision the necesary infrastructure to enable you to detect PII information in audio voice recordings stored in S3.

-You have the option to automatically run PII detection jobs when a new audio file is inserted in S3, or automatically, trigger PII analysis jobs using HTTP API for existing objects.
+You have the option to automatically run PII (Personal Identifiable Information) detection jobs when a new audio file is inserted in S3, or automatically, trigger PII analysis jobs using HTTP API for existing objects.

 We leverage on [AWS Transcribe](https://aws.amazon.com/pm/transcribe) service to handle the [detection of PII](https://docs.aws.amazon.com/transcribe/latest/dg/pii-redaction.html) information.

 If PII is detected, a process will redact and mute the PII information in the original audio file.
 You can optionally turn this off.

+Below are the types of information that AWS Transcribe can detct:

+* ADDRESS
+* BANK_ACCOUNT_NUMBER
+* BANK_ROUTING
+* CREDIT_DEBIT_CVV
+* CREDIT_DEBIT_EXPIRY
+* CREDIT_DEBIT_NUMBER
+* EMAIL
+* NAME
+* PHONE
+* PIN
+* SSN

 # Architecture 🏗️